 Hot summer weather presents its own set of challenges for contact wearers.
 These challenges tend to take 4 primary forms:

 - Pools - If the mercury is pushing triple digits a dip in the pool can be an extremely inviting proposition.
 But it’s not one without risks for contact wearers.
-Contact lenses are designed to be surrounded by a solution with a certain pH and salt level.
+Contact lenses & coloured contact lenses are designed to be surrounded by a solution with a certain pH and salt level.
 The chlorinated water in the pool, however, is usually pretty high in salt which affects the nature of the contact between the lens and the eye.
 As a result, your eyes can begin to feel sore, dry and uncomfortable.
 Wearing goggles can sometimes prevent this.

 - Freshwater swimming - The opportunity to take a dip in a freshwater lake during the summertime is also hard to resist.
 But if you wear contacts you should think long and hard before doing it.
 You see, freshwater lakes are teeming with the kind of bacteria that you won’t find in manmade pools.
 That’s because the backyard pool is full of chlorine that kills these types of microorganisms.
 In a freshwater pond or lake, there are no checks on bacteria.
 As a result, different bacteria in the water may adhere to the surface of your contact lens.
 Once they do they then work their way into the eye and cause infection.
 Again, goggles will likely help.
-Some also recommend using disposable contacts (Silicone Hydrogel) that you use once and discard as soon as you emerge from the water.
+Some also recommend using disposable contact lenses (Silicone Hydrogel contact lenses) that you use once and discard as soon as you emerge from the water.
 That way the bacteria doesn’t have time to worm their way into your eyes.

 - Air conditioning - Air conditioning has made formerly unbearable summer heat and humidity bearable.
 The modern world simply would not be what it is without AC.
 However, one reason air conditioning feels so good is that it removes most of the sticky moisture from the air.
 That’s great from a liveability standpoint but not so great for the relationship between your eyes and your contacts.
 Everywhere you go your eyes are being bombarded by cool dry air.
 If you find that air conditioning is negatively affecting the comfort of your contacts there are moisturizing eye drops made specifically to help restore hydration to your eyes.
 In addition, drinking plenty of water will help keep your eyes moist just as it does during the winter.